NixOS/nix.dev/maintainers/README.md

 The team’s reason to exist is to make that principle discoverable and reproducible by laying groundwork and setting examples.

 ## Members

-The team membership list is maintained on the [Nix community documentation team page].
+The team member list is maintained on the [Nix community documentation team page](https://nixos.org/community/teams/documentation).

-[Nix community documentation team page]: https://nixos.org/community/teams/documentation

 ## Working Groups
 - [Learning Journey](working_groups/learning_journey/README.md)